indubyagee/AtlasEconomica-FTSM/CONTRIBUTING.md

 # Contribution Guide

 Thanks for helping improve AtlasEconomica-FTSM.
-This repo focuses on data prep and time series forecasting experiments using Chronos-2.
+This repo focuses on data prep and time series forecasting experiments.

 ## Quick start
 1. Create a virtual environment and install dependencies.